Skip to content

 10 reasons why turmeric is good for dogs

-If you are wondering whether or not dogs can eat turmeric, how much to give, and what benefits it provides for dogs, this article has all of the answers and more.
+If youre wondering whether or not dogs can eat turmeric, how much to give, and what health benefits it provides for dogs, youre not the only one!

 1. Turmeric has antibacterial and anti-inflammatory effects

-In 1949, scientists confirmed that turmeric is a natural antibiotic.
-It has also been clinically proven to be an anti-inflammatory and has anti-parasitical properties, which in traditional medicine has been well known for millennia.
-(1)
+In 1949, scientists confirmed that turmeric has a natural antibiotic effect and it has also been clinically proven to possess anti-inflammatory and anti-parasitical properties.[1]

 2. Turmeric is effective in combating plaque buildup and gingivitis

-This is really exciting news because so many dogs suffer from gingivitis (gum inflammation) and the most commonly used rinse, chlorhexidine, is toxic.
+This is great news as many dogs suffer from these health issues and the most commonly used rinse in veterinary practice, chlorhexidine, is toxic and slows down healing.

-Scientists found that turmeric protects the heart from myocardial infarction.
-The cardiac muscle is one of the most hardworking muscles in the body and protecting it from unnecessary inflammation is the key to good health and longevity.
-(2)
+Scientists found that turmeric can protect the heart from myocardial infarction and protecting it from unnecessary inflammation is the key to good health and longevity.[2]

-4. Turmeric appears to help in the prevention of diabetes
+4. Turmeric can help in the prevention of diabetes

 This one may be a real surprise for many.
-In my mind, diabetes is often triggered by a carbohydrate-based diet and getting rid of kibble is the most important step.
-However, if your dog's blood sugar levels have been close to abnormal, or if your dog's breed carries a genetic predisposition, adding turmeric may be beneficial.
-(3)
+Diabetes is often triggered by feeding calorie dense, low quality processed foods and obesity.
+However, if your dog's blood sugar levels suggest a pre diabetic state, or if your dog's breed carries a genetic predisposition, adding turmeric may be beneficial.[3]

 5. Turmeric seems to inhibit gastric and duodenal ulcers

-6. Turmeric is known to reduce the chances of colon cancer
+6. Turmeric can reduce the chances of colon cancer and slows down the progression of lymphoma

-Yes, that's correct!
-Numerous studies have shown that curcumin provides significant protection against colon cancer, a disease that affects both dogs and people.
-(5)
+Numerous studies have shown that curcumin, the main active ingredient in turmeric, provides significant protection against colon cancer, a disease that affects both dogs and people.[5]

-In contrast, I've personally seen some very promising results from turmeric, such as slowing down and reducing the growth of lymphatic cancers, such as leukemia.
+In contrast, I've personally seen some very promising results from turmeric, including slowing down and reducing the growth of lymphatic cancers, such as leukemia.

-Research confirms that curcumin can trigger cancer cell death (apoptosis) (6)
+Research confirms curcumin can trigger cancer cell death (apoptosis)[6]

 8. Turmeric can protect DNA from radiation damage